-The student will place a request with Student Access and Accommodation Services, and the Accommodations Office staff will work on filling that request.
-If the Accommodations Office staff is not able to find a volunteer within one week of the request being submitted through our volunteer database or through email, they will contact faculty to arrange an in-class notetaker recruitment.
-During a recruitment, the Accommodations Office staff talks to the class for a few minutes about the volunteer opportunity and asks a few students to fill out a card to become a volunteer notetaker.
+The student will place a request with SAAS, and the office staff will work on filling that request.
+If the staff is not able to find a volunteer within one week of the request being submitted through our volunteer database or through email, they will contact faculty to arrange an in-class notetaker recruitment.
+During a recruitment, the staff talks to the class for a few minutes about the volunteer opportunity and asks a few students to fill out a card to become a volunteer notetaker.

 A sign language interpreter is a licensed professional who facilitates communication in the classroom for a student who is deaf/hard of hearing.
 The interpreter is bound by the Professional Code of Conduct for Sign Language interpreters, through the Registry of Interpreters for the Deaf.
-There will be two interpreters if your class is 2 hours or more.
+There will be two interpreters if your class is two hours or more.
 The interpreter is present only for the purpose of facilitating communication.
 Please do not ask the interpreter for their opinion or to perform additional tasks other than interpreting.
-You will be sent an e-mail that there will be a student who is deaf in your class and that a sign language interpreter will be present.
+You will be sent an email that there will be a student who is deaf in your class and that a sign language interpreter will be present.

 What is a Frequency Modulation system?
 The FM system is equipment used in the classroom to amplify the lecture and classroom experience for the student with a hearing loss.
 The professor wears a simple lapel attached microphone which allows the student to directly hear the professor’s voice.
 The signal from the microphone is transmitted to the student’s headphones, through a receiver.
 This blocks out distracting sounds within the classroom.
 This has no impact on the other students in class.